soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 It is important to recognise the knowledge graph as an immaterial asset that cannot exist by itself.
 In order to be usable the knowledge graph must be stored in a triple store, thus highlighting the role of that component in the architecture.
 In its turn the triple store provides another important architectural component, the SPARQL end-point.
 That will be the main access gateway to the knowledge graph, particularly through other technological components and software.

-The [Large Language Model](llm.md) foreseen in this project will be trained on the knowledge graph, thus forming the basis for the Chatbot component of the user interface.
+The [Natural Language Querying](natural_language_querying.md) functionality foreseen in this project will, amongst others, use the formal knowledge graph, e.g. as part of a Chatbot component of the user interface.
 The knowledge graph will further feed the facilities for machine-based access to the SWR: a knowledge extraction API and a SPARQL end-point.

 #### Technology
 - DCAT, Dublin Core, VCard, PROV, GloSIS